rcls/discus/README.md

 always go directly into a register, the reduced time available from the half clock cycle is not a concern.

-Program storage is intended to be implemented as ROM, so there is no allowance for precharge allowance.
+Program storage is intended to be implemented as ROM, so there is no DRAM refresh or precharge timing allowance on the program memory bus.
 Opcode fetch is not critical path for performance.
 While branches are executed in the same clock cycle as opcode fetch, the logic for those is much simpler and shorter than the main execution pipeline stage.